byu-cce270/content/docs/unit1/0_getting_started/day1_hw.md

    8. Screenshot 4: (Take a screenshot showing that you have joined the class teams)
    9. Screenshot 5: (Take a screenshot showing you have a Google folder set up for this class)
    10. Sign up for a time to meet with a TA:
-   Once you meet with a TA they will give you the appropriate amount of points in Learning Suite
+   Once you meet with a TA they will give you the appropriate amount of points in Learning Suite.
+   You will have until the end of the second full week to do so.

 ## Turning in/Rubric